ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 # vscode_slurm.txt
 ######################
 # ...
-# To grant access to the server, please log into https://github.com/login/device and use code ​XXXX-XXXX
+# To grant access to the server, please log into https://github.com/login/device and use code XXXX-XXXX
 ######################

 module load VSCode